regular-life/Bastion-Password-Manager/README.md

-# Secure Vault - Password Manager
+# Bastion - Password Manager

 A secure, end-to-end encrypted password manager with desktop app and browser extension.